Financial health starts here.

 Put aside money periodically throughout the year to help cover extra holiday expenses.
 Make deposits as often as you wish through payroll deductions, automatic transfers, at ATMs or any SESLOC branch.
 Funds automatically transfer to your checking account on November 1st.

-Not a Member?
-Join online in minutes.
+Join and open an account online in minutes.

-Current members can open an account in Online Banking.
+Open an account in Online Banking.

 Your Money is Safe at SESLOC